• Skip to primary navigation

 Almond Flour: Almond flour is a popular gluten-free alternative to traditional wheat flour.
 It is made from ground almonds and has a nutty flavor that adds depth to baked goods.
 It also adds moisture and texture to baked goods, making them tender and fluffy.

-Cocoa Powder: Cocoa powder is a rich source of antioxidants and adds a deep chocolate flavor to baked goods.
+Cocoa Powder: Cocoa powder adds a deep chocolate flavor to baked goods.
 It also adds color and enhances the texture of baked goods, making them soft and moist.

 Baking Powder & Salt: Baking powder is a leavening agent that helps baked goods rise by releasing carbon dioxide when mixed with liquid.
 Salt enhances the flavor of baked goods and also helps to regulate the yeast in the dough.